microsoft/kiota/specs/scenarios/telemetry.md

 We should offer a way to opt-out of the telemetry collection.
 This should be done in a very similar way that the `dotnet` CLI does (https://learn.microsoft.com/en-us/dotnet/core/tools/telemetry).
 To opt out of the telemetry feature, set the KIOTA_CLI_TELEMETRY_OPTOUT environment variable to 1 or true.

 Every time the CLI is installed and updated, we should inform the user about the telemetry feature and how to opt-out of it.
+If the users already opted-out, we should not inform the user and respect their choice.

 ```bash
 Telemetry